- About Us

 Shalom Memorial Park for Traditional In-Ground Burial

 Hakafa was founded in 1984 and established a cemetery section in the Mt.
 Zion section of Shalom Memorial Park in Arlington Heights in 1986.
 About fifty plots are known to have been purchased by present or past Hakafa members at Shalom, but many of them are not in this section.
 At least seven burials have taken place in the section.
-Only Jewish members of our congregation can be buried in the Hakafa section or anywhere else at Shalom Park, except in an area specially designated for interfaith burial.
+Only Jewish members of our congregation can be buried in the Hakafa section or anywhere else at Shalom Park.
+The Park has two Interfaith sections which are sold out.
+Rosehill Cemetery adjoins Shalom Park and is secular.
 The Hakafa section in Shalom continues to be available to our members and their families for traditional in-ground burial.
-Plots can be bought before they are needed with a payment plan or for full payment at the time of need.
-Plots can of course also be purchased anywhere at Shalom.
+Plots can be bought before they are needed with an interest-free payment plan or for full payment at the time of need.
+Plots can, of course, also be purchased anywhere at Shalom.

-As of May 2020, the price of burial rights in a plot in this area is $3995.
-Burial rights in other available areas of the cemetery cost up to $9975.
-In the interfaith section, they are $6000, and there are currently twenty-four available plots in this section.
-The additional cost of an actual burial, the opening and closing of the grave, is currently $3800.
-The cemetery also requires the purchase of a burial vault, with the least expensive costing more than $1000.
+As of January 2025, the price of burial rights in a plot in this area is $7850, up from $4950 in 2024.
+Burial rights in other available areas of the cemetery cost up to $12,000.
+The additional cost of the actual burial, the opening and closing of the grave, is $4,100 in January 2025, up from $3950 in 2024.
+Shalom also requires the purchase of a burial vault, with the least expensive costing more than $1000.
+The required bronze markers cost a minimum of around $3000.

 Willow Lawn Memorial Park for Green Burial